lhzcode/es10-cn/functions-classes.md

 3. Set value.[[SourceText]] to the source text matched by ClassDeclaration.
 4. Return value.

-> NOTE ClassDeclaration : class ClassTail only occurs as part of an ExportDeclaration and establishing its binding is handled as part of the evaluation action for that production.
+> 注 ClassDeclaration : class ClassTail only occurs as part of an ExportDeclaration and establishing its binding is handled as part of the evaluation action for that production.
 See 15.2.3.11.

 ### 14.6.15 RS: NamedEvaluation <div id="sec-class-definitions-runtime-semantics-namedevaluation"></div>